 The mindfulness-based stress reduction (MBSR) program at Rush involves eight weekly 2 and 1/2 hour classes and one all-day weekend session.

 Through guided instruction and group dialogue, you will learn a variety of mindfulness meditation practices.
-To help you use these skills in everyday life, you will receive a home practice manual and CDs.
+To help you use these skills in everyday life, you will receive a home practice manual and guided meditation recordings.